ali-andrews/WDI-PROJECT-ONE/README.md

 # WDI-PROJECT-ONE

-'Who Wants To Be A Millionaire'
+'Who Wants To Be A Millionaire':
 This application is based on 'my own take' of the infamous television show "Who wants to be a Millionaire".
 Starting with easy multiple-choice questions that gradually get more challenging as the game continues.
 There will be two users competing to win the grand prize of 'one million dollars'.

-Question format
+Question format:
 The question bank is organised in an array of "themes".
 You can have as many "themes" as you like.
 You select them at the opening page.

-Question bank
+Question bank:
 To make question harvesting easier, I had a root directory of 'questions'.
 All my different themes and their questions are stored in a serperate file questions.js.
 The program reads the question set from questions.js